Bogdanp/django_dramatiq/README.md

 ### Running workers

-django_dramatiq comes with a management command you can use to auto-discover task modules and run workers:
+Django Dramatiq comes with a management command you can use to auto-discover task modules and run workers:

     python manage.py rundramatiq